HBPMedical/ExaremeLocal-docker/README.md

         - distributed: start 2 Exareme workers, a master and 3 raw instances<br />
         - stopdis: stops the vms of the distributed enviroment<br />

-2) Use the <ip>:9090/exa-view/index.html web page to send queries to Exareme and view the results.
+2) Use the ip:9090/exa-view/index.html web page to send queries to Exareme and view the results.
 (The ip is the ip of the docker container that the master node of Exareme runs on.
-In the distributed mode the master runs on the "n2" virtual machine)
+In the distributed mode the master runs on the "n2" virtual machine.
+The n2 ip can be found by executing docker-machine ip n2)

 **Build mipexareme**